TheRealTN/Time-Series-Projects/Time Series - Square Enix/README.md

-# ⏱ Time Series Analysis of Japanese Game Publisher Stock Data
+# ⏱ Time Series Analysis of Square Enix (A Japanese Game Publisher)

 This project performs a time series analysis on stock prices from a Japanese game publishing company using R.
 The analysis includes ARIMA model building, diagnostics, and volatility modeling (GARCH), along with visualizations of the results.